schwannden/ndn-in-one/README.md

 ./sdk2Galileo -m copy -f ndn-cxx -i
 `

-Copy only `ndn-cxx` libraries to Galileo
+Copy only `nfd` binaries to Galileo
 `
-./sdk2Galileo -m copy -f ndn-cxx -l
+./sdk2Galileo -m copy -f nfd -b
 `

 In the process, the script will ask you to download required files and your Galileo IP